 - (i) Solutions:

-- • All Engines are set to ON.
+- All Engines are set to ON (except for Application Control).

-- • The latest General Availability (GA) version (or GA with a critical security Service Pack (SP), if issued) or the GA (or GA with a critical SP, if issued) version immediately preceding such latest GA version, of the SentinelOne Windows Endpoint Agent (as specified in the SentinelOne Knowledge Base “Latest Information” article) is deployed prior to the time of Ransomware infection.
+- The latest General Availability (GA) version (or GA with a critical security Service Pack (SP), if issued) or the GA (or GA with a critical SP, if issued) version immediately preceding such latest GA version, of the SentinelOne Windows Endpoint Agent (as specified in the SentinelOne Knowledge Base “Latest Information” article) is deployed prior to the time of Ransomware infection.

 - (ii) Operating system:

-- • OS is fully updated and patched on each covered Endpoint, and all compromised applications are updated to latest releases.
+- OS is fully updated and patched for security updates on each covered Endpoint, and all vulnerable applications are updated to latest releases.

 - (i) Solutions:

 - immediately (no more than an hour upon discovery) adds the specific Ransomware threat to blacklist;

 this Section 1(d) shall not apply if the Company is subscribed to the Vigilance Response service during the Warranty Term.

 2. Scope of the Warranty.
-Subject to the terms of this Warranty Agreement, including the specific requirements of Section 1 above, in case of a successful ransomware attack on Company Endpoints covered by the Warranty, as shown in SentinelOne’s logs and other records, SentinelOne will pay as sole and exclusive remedy to the Company damages equal to the ransom demanded by the Ransomware, capped at $1,000 USD per Endpoint affected by a Breach, and further capped at $1,000,000 USD for every consecutive 12 months in which Company subscribes to the Solutions with respect to the affected Endpoint.
+Subject to the terms of this Warranty Agreement, including the specific requirements of Section 1 above, in case of a successful ransomware attack on Company Endpoints covered by the Warranty, as shown in SentinelOne’s logs and other records, SentinelOne will pay as sole and exclusive remedy to the Company actual damages caused by such attack, capped at $1,000 USD per Endpoint affected by a Breach, and further capped at $1,000,000 USD for every consecutive 12 months in which Company subscribes to the Solutions with respect to the affected Endpoint.

 3. Condition Precedent to Warranty Payment.
-SentinelOne shall only provide the remedy for the Breach of the Warranty as described above if (i) the Ransomware attack has occurred, is discovered by the Company and reported to SentinelOne during the Warranty Term and Company’s subscription to the Solutions under the Terms; (ii) Company’s Endpoints and the Solutions are configured in accordance with the Documentation and Section 1 above; (iii) the Company demands in writing to recover for damages caused by the Breach; and (iv) sufficient evidence is provided by Company supporting the Ransom demand amount for each Ransomware infection covered by this Warranty; (v) sufficient evidence and assurances are provided by the Company that no Warranty payment would be used by the Company to make a payment to any person or entity subject to economic sanctions administered or enforced by the U.S. Treasury Department Office of Foreign Assets Control (OFAC), including any such person or entity listed on OFAC’s the Specially Designated Nationals and Blocked Persons (SDN) list or otherwise prohibited under relevant U.S. law.
+SentinelOne shall only provide the remedy for the Breach of the Warranty as described above if (i) the Ransomware attack has occurred, is discovered by the Company and reported to SentinelOne during the Warranty Term and Company’s subscription to the Solutions under the Terms; (ii) Company’s Endpoints and the Solutions are configured in accordance with the Documentation and Section 1 above; (iii) the Company demands in writing to recover for damages caused by the Breach; (iv) sufficient evidence is provided by the Company supporting the Ransom demand amount for each Ransomware infection covered by this Warranty; (v) sufficient evidence and assurances are provided by the Company that no Warranty payment would be used by the Company to make a payment to any person or entity subject to economic sanctions administered or enforced by the U.S. Treasury Department Office of Foreign Assets Control (OFAC), including any such person or entity listed on OFAC’s the Specially Designated Nationals and Blocked Persons (SDN) list or otherwise prohibited under relevant U.S. law.